jeknov/nlp-research-lab/content/post/2020-10-interspeech_paper/index.md

 ---
-title: Our papers was accepted to the Interspeech conference
+title: Our paper was accepted to the Interspeech conference
 date: 2020-09-02
 ---